 Roasted Cardamom and Coffee Pound Cake ~ this unique pound cake is infused with the fragrant and exotic flavors of Turkish coffee ~ it’s perfect for breakfast, coffee breaks, afternoon tea, or dessert.

-The flavors of coffee and cardamom went so well together in the Turkish Coffee that I want to keep the vibe going with this aromatic little cake.
+The flavors of coffee and cardamom went so well together in my TURKISH COFFEE that I want to keep the vibe going with this aromatic little cake.
 I’d already roasted my cardamom pods and seeds for the coffee, so when I saw this recipe for Toasted Cardamom Pound Cake it was a no-brainer— I tweaked it by adding dark rich coffee and a luscious vanilla bean glaze.

-I toasted the green pods in a large frying pan over the stove.
-I let them toast for about 10 minutes, stirring often.
-Then I used a rolling pin to partially crack open the pods, and released the seeds.
+I toast the green pods in a large frying pan over the stove for about 10 minutes, stirring often.
+Then I use a rolling pin to partially crack open the pods, and released the seeds.

 Above you can see the three stages of the spice…the green pods, the seeds, and then the ground powder.
 All three are used in cooking, and in both sweet and savory foods.
 I love the ground cardamom because not only does it have a unique, woodsy, amber aroma, but it’s a beautiful soft grey brown speckled color.
 Between the coffee and the cardamom this pound cake has a nice caramel tone when you cut into it.